vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 }
 ```

 We are creating the stagingBuffer with enough size to hold the mesh data, and giving it the `VK_BUFFER_USAGE_TRANSFER_SRC_BIT` usage flag.
-This flag tells vulkan that this buffer will only be used as source for transfer commands.
+This flag tells Vulkan that this buffer will only be used as source for transfer commands.
 We wont be using the staging buffer for rendering.

 We can now copy the mesh data to this buffer